wp-plugins/wp-auto-affiliate-links/readme.txt

 If you add more links with the same keyword, only the first occurence of the keyword will add the first link.
 If the same keyword appear again in the article, the second link will be added on it.

 == Changelog ==

+= 3.3.1 =
+* Fixed some minor issues and removed some unused code

 = 3.3 =
 * Fixed the way rewrite engine works, and made it available for non-permalinks structures.